 “Although most pregnant women will have a mild disease or be asymptomatic, as a group, pregnant women are at a significantly increased risk for complications from COVID-19,” said Dr. Eran Bornstein, the vice chair of OB-GYN and director of maternal fetal medicine at Lenox Hill Hospital in New York.

-According to Bornstein, these complications include:
+According to Bornstein, complications include:

 - more severe course of infection